ching-wang/ching-wang.io/hire-me.markdown

 You can reach me at [ching@ching-wang.io](mailto:ching@ching-wang.io), and I'd love to hear from you.

-You can download a copy of my CV [here](/assets/ching-wang-cv.pdf).

 I have full rights to work in the UK and do not require visa sponsorship.